Awakened4/Awakened4/README.md

 ## 🚀 About Me:

 - 🔭 Currently honing my skills in cyber security, malware analysis, and software development.
-- 🌱 Experienced in various programming languages including C++, C#, HTML, CSS, LUA, BATCH, KM, and Assembly.
+- 🌱 Experienced in various programming languages including C++, C ,KM, and Assembly.
 - 👯 Open to collaborating on challenging and innovative projects, particularly in fields like malware analysis, cheating development, cyber security, backend, and frontend development.
 - 💬 Feel free to reach out to me for anything related to coding, cyber security, or software development.
 - 📫 Connect with me on [Discord](https://discordapp.com/users/933121434191028287)